-What Does "Flare Free" Mean
+What The Heck Does "Flare Free" Mean

 Hi there!

-I'm Laura Rodriguez!
-Holistic chef and Rheumatoid Arthritis Warrior.
-I've reversed several different diet and lifestyle related illnesses by embracing a plant rich, whole foods, anti-inflammatory diet and I'm on a mission to help autoimmune warriors like you do the same!
+I've reversed several different diet and lifestyle related illnesses by embracing a plant rich, whole foods, anti-inflammatory diet and I'm on a mission to help other foodies with autoimmunity like you do the same!

-"Flare Free" means gluten, dairy, sugar, corn, soy, peanut free and anti-inflammatory comfort food that won't cause autoimmune flare-ups.
+"Flare Free" means gluten, dairy, sugar, corn, soy, peanut-free and anti-inflammatory comfort food that won't cause autoimmune flare-ups.

-So food that's also free of factory farmed meat and eggs, farmed seafood, industrially refined nut and seed oils like canola oil and vegetable oil, and pesticide laden produce.
+(So food that's also free of factory farmed meat and eggs, farmed seafood, industrially refined nut and seed oils like canola oil and vegetable oil, and pesticide laden produce.)

-Increase your intake of anti-inflammatory foods and decrease your intake inflammatory foods.
+1.)
+Increase your intake of anti-inflammatory foods and...

-Which begs the question: what is inflammation and what's it got to do with food?
+"What is inflammation and what's it got to do with food?"

 This is a great article to read by Dr. Mark Hyman that address both of those questions.